 Here’s why Houston parents with school-age children tend to prefer the suburbs, while college students flock to the city:

-- Most top-performing and top-rated schools in Houston are located in Friendswood, Tomball, Katy, and Barbers Hill — all surrounding suburbs located outside of Houston’s Loop.
+- Most top-rated schools in Houston are located in surrounding suburbs outside of Houston’s Loop.

 - The greater Houston area has 14 major institutions of higher learning, including the University of Houston, Texas Southern University, and Rice University.

 - The Texas Medical Center contains the world’s largest concentration of healthcare and research institutions, including a vast range of medical, nursing, dentistry, and pharmacy programs.